venkys-io/Code-Blogs/Trees/Easy/zig zag conversion.md

 // for more programs visit venkys.io
 // c++ program for zigzag conversion

+#include <iostream>
-#include <bits/stdc++.h>
+#include <string>

 // Function to perform ZigZag conversion std::string convert(std::string s, int numRows) {
     if (numRows == 1 || numRows >= s.length())
         return s;

-// Initialize an array to store characters in each row of ZigZag pattern
+    // Initialize an array to store characters in each row of ZigZag pattern std::string L[numRows]{""};
-    std::string L[numRows]{""};

     int index = 0, step = 1;

-// Iterate through each character in the input string
-    for (char x : s) {
+    // Iterate through each character in the input string for (char x : s) {
-// Add the current character to the corresponding row in ZigZag pattern
-        L[index] += x;
+        // Add the current character to the corresponding row in ZigZag pattern L[index] += x;
-// Update direction of movement based on the current row
-        if (index == 0) {
+        // Update direction of movement based on the current row if (index == 0) {
             step = 1;
         } else if (index == numRows - 1) {
             step = -1;
         }
         // Update current row index
         index += step;
     }

     std::string result = "";

-// Join the rows to form the final ZigZag pattern
-    for (std::string x : L) {
+    // Join the rows to form the final ZigZag pattern for (std::string x : L) {
         result += x;
     }